andrewtavis/slides/oss_participation/slides.md

   - With consistent effort maybe you can get a job in open-source one day
   - (F)OSS employers are usually more respectful of workers than traditional employers

-- It's very rewarding to see your projects grow and to take on bigger roles in the community
+- It's very rewarding to see your projects grow and to take on bigger roles in their communities
   - It can be very exhausting, so take care of yourself and watch out for burnout
   - Prioritize school, work, relationships and friendships

-- It's very rewarding to be a part of a movement that makes such a positive impact in the world
+- It's empowering to be a part of a movement that makes such a positive impact in the world
-  - Remember to support others with their open-source journeys!
+  - Remember to support others with their open-source journeys! ❤️

 <div id="progress" class="w-10/11"/>